Calculating Nitrogen Footprints at Universities and Institutions

 Institutions are particularly well-situated to reduce their nitrogen footprint because they can both educate a community and implement management strategies to reduce nitrogen pollution.

-The institution-level nitrogen footprint tool (N-Institution) is in development.
+The institution-level Nitrogen Footprint Tool (NFT) has just completed a pilot testing phase and will soon be available publicly.
 This tool was initially developed to calculate the nitrogen footprint of the University of Virginia, and the tool has since been updated and expanded to allow other universities and institutions to calculate their nitrogen footprint.
-A first cohort of universities and institutions (Brown University, Colorado State University, Dickinson College, Eastern Mennonite University, Marine Biological Laboratory, University of New Hampshire, USDA-NIFA) is now using the N-Institution tool to calculate their nitrogen footprint.
-Feedback from these institutions will help inform and improve the next version of the N-Institution model.
-If you are interested in calculating your institution's nitrogen footprint, contact us at email@example.com.
+A first cohort of universities and institutions (Brown University, Colorado State University, Dickinson College, Eastern Mennonite University, Marine Biological Laboratory, University of New Hampshire, Colorado College) have just reported their nitrogen footprint results in the April 2017 special issue of Sustainability: The Journal of Record.